sta/websocket-sharp/README.md

 wssv.AddWebSocketService<Chat>("/Chat");
 ```

-You can add to your `WebSocketServer` any WebSocket service and a matching path to that service by using the `WebSocketServer.AddWebSocketService<T>` method.
+You can add any WebSocket service with a specified path to the service to your `WebSocketServer` by using the `WebSocketServer.AddWebSocketService<T>` method.

 The type of `T` inherits `WebSocketService` class, so you can use a class that was created in **Step 2**.

-If you create a instance of the `WebSocketServer` class without port number, `WebSocketServer` set **80** to port number automatically.
+If you created a instance of the `WebSocketServer` class without the port number, the `WebSocketServer` would set the port number to **80**  automatically.
 So it is necessary to run with root permission.

     $ sudo mono example2.exe